 Get a great name first.
 Every website needs a domain name, and your first step should be to get a name that describes you and your business.

 Choose the right provider.
 Some providers specialize just in tools that might help you build a site.
-Others will provide you with everything you need, including a domain and website building tool.
+Others will provide you with everything you need, including a domain and the best website building tool.
 Ensure that your provider has 24/7 customer support, as inevitably there will be times you will need to speak to someone on the phone.
 At the end of the day, you want to have a good night’s sleep and not worry about your website issues.

 Start small and grow with time.
 Building a website should not be hard.
 Start small.
 Create two to three important pages for your website and publish it.
 Think about your personal story, how you got started, what your customers say about you, and put that info on your site.
 Also, spend an hour or two each month thinking about what updates you can make to keep your site fresh.